hrishikesh1990/freelancer_report/docs/3a-how-to-manage-a-remote-team.md

 To just showcase, the varied nature of topics covered, here are a couple excerpts from the employee handbook:

 > "Having pets, children, significant others, friends and family visible during video chats is encouraged.
-If they are human, ask them to wave at your remote team member to say ‘Hi.’

-> **- Gitlab Handbook (Excerpt 1)**
+If they are human, ask them to wave at your remote team member to say ‘Hi.’<br>**- Gitlab Handbook (Excerpt 1)**

 > "One of the worst things are approval processes.
 We should keep approval processes to a minimum.
-Both by giving people the authority to decide by themselves and by having a quick lightweight approval process where needed.”

-> **- Gitlab Handbook (Excerpt 2)**
+Both by giving people the authority to decide by themselves and by having a quick lightweight approval process where needed.”<br>**- Gitlab Handbook (Excerpt 2)**

 As we can see, it is not just about more common topics such as Onboarding or Appraisals that have been covered.
 Situations that are peculiar to remote working have been covered as well as parts that are unique to Gitlab's culture, so that anytime a Gitlab employee is unsure about what they need to do in a particular situation, they can just resort to the handbook - the single source of truth!
 What's more - if it can’t be found, the onus is on the person to find the answer, and to then document it there, so that the next person looking for the same can find it easily!